Threat, Vulnerability, and Risk: What’s the Difference?

 Risk is the likelihood of a threat exploiting a vulnerability and causing harm.
 It represents the potential loss or damage associated with a specific threat.

-Cyber risk encompasses the potential financial, operational, legal, or reputational consequences of a successful cyberattack or data breach.
+Cyber risk is the potential financial, operational, legal, or reputational consequences of a successful cyberattack or data breach.
 Risks can vary depending on the specific threat landscape, the value of the assets at risk, and the effectiveness of existing security controls.

 How to Calculate Threat, Vulnerability, and Risk